Get cookin, Good Lookin!

 The study analyzed survey data of 9569 American adults aged 20 or older who submitted complete and reliable 24 hour dietary recalls.
 The dietary recalls determined diet quality and survey responses determined subjects’ cooking frequency (how many times in a week they, or someone in their household cooked dinner)–low (0-1 times per week), medium (2-5 times per week), or high (6-7 dinners per week).
 Not only did researchers find that those in the high cooking category consumed significantly less calories than those in the low category, but they consumed significantly more grams of fiber, and fewer grams of carbohydrates, fat and sugar too.
 Four additional factors that all point to weight loss.

 The researchers also looked at how weight loss intention (whether subjects were actively trying to lose weight at time of survey or not) factored into the equation.
 While cooking dinner at home more frequently was associated with a healthier diet, regardless of whether one was intending to lose weight or not, that’s not to say all is lost for those uninterested in home cooked meals.
 The study also found that overall those who reported intending to lose weight ate healthier than those who were not actively trying, regardless of how frequently they or someone in their household cooked dinner.
-So, while more home cooked dinners is associated with positive weight loss factors, that’s not to say anyone trying to lose weight is doomed if they don’t partake by any means.
+So, while more home cooked dinners is associated with positive weight loss factors, you can still achieve your health and weight goals even if you continue dining out and ordering in.

 What does all this mean for you?
 Well, for one, if you don’t cook, don’t fret–just be mindful and maintain your F-Factor sensibility when ordering in or dining out.
 And if you do cook, keep it up!
 When you cook at home, the fork is literally in your hands.
 You have full control over what goes in to what you are eating, and its easier to stick to proper portions when preparing yourself in the comfort of your home too.
 Moreover, we have so many delicious, easy-to-prepare recipes for all different taste preferences and skill levels.
 Since this study was geared towards dinners, check out our dinner recipes here, and for all F-Factor recipes, click here.